Campus Life Policies

 Clothing, books, and other items will be logged and stored in our Lost and Found cabinets for the remainder of the semester and then donated to charity if not claimed.

-Items such as mugs, water bottles, retainers, or mouth guards, and other personal hygiene items considered unclean WILL NOT be kept and properly disposed of.
+Items such as masks, mugs, water bottles, retainers, or mouth guards, and other personal hygiene items considered unclean WILL NOT be kept and properly disposed of.

 Anyone wishing to file a report regarding a lost item is welcome to do so at the Campus Life Office during normal business hours.